jae1e/CarND-Behavioral-Cloning/README.md

 ## Preprocessing
-Preprocessing of the image data was done by sequence below.
+Preprocessing of the image data was done by the following sequence.
 * Cropped images to remove upper and lower parts of the images which includes unncessary features such as sky, tree and bumper.
 * Converted the images from RGB to HSV, and extracted S channel from them.
 * Calculated Sobel gradients in X and Y direction, then calculated magnitude of gradients by combining two gradients.
 * Rescaled Sobel gradient images to 1/4 scale both horizontally and vertically.
 * Created binary images by appling minimum and maximum threshold to gradient images.
+Here are example images before and after preprocessing.
 ### - Example of Preprocessed images